rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 It is possible to attach indices to the atoms in the SMARTS pattern.
 This is most often done in reaction SMARTS (see Chemical Reactions), but is more general than that.
-For example, in the SMARTS patterns for torsion angle analysis published by Guba et al. (`DOI: acs.jcim.5b00522`) indices are used to define the four atoms of the torsion of interest.
+For example, in the SMARTS patterns for torsion angle analysis published by Guba et al. [[9]](#guba) indices are used to define the four atoms of the torsion of interest.
 This allows additional atoms to be used to define the environment of the four torsion atoms, as in `[cH0:1][c:2]([cH0])!@[CX3!r:3]=[NX2!r:4]` for an aromatic C=N